Elehuris Montero Preview, Player Props: Rockies vs. Orioles

 Elehuris Montero At The Plate

-- Montero has nine doubles, two triples, five home runs and seven walks while hitting .220.
+- Montero is batting .220 with nine doubles, two triples, five home runs and seven walks.

-- In 48.2% of his 56 games this season, Montero has picked up at least one hit.
-He's also had 10 multi-hit games.
+- Montero has picked up a hit in 27 of 56 games this season, with multiple hits 10 times.

 - In 33.9% of his games this year, Montero has had at least one RBI.
 He's picked up more than one in 8.9% and driven in three or more of his team's runs in one contest.